NM-TAFE/civ-ipriot-smiley/knowledge_and_evidence.md

        pass  # Replace 'pass' with your implementation
    ```

 2. **Code Implementation:** Implement the code that allows the Sad smiley to blink.
-Use the implementation from the Happy smiley as a reference.
+Use the implementation from the Happy Smiley as a reference.
 Ensure your new method functions similarly by controlling the blink duration through the `delay` argument.

 3. **Testing the Implementation:**

 - Test the new blink functionality on your Raspberry Pi or within the Python classes provided.
-You might need to adjust the `main.py` script to incorporate the Sad Smiley's new blinking capability.
+You might need to adjust the `main.py` script to incorporate Sad Smiley's new blinking capability.

 Include a screenshot of the sad smiley or the modified `main.py`: